imigueldiaz/react-untracked-astro/README.md

 # react-untracked-astro

-A react app to learn and help with untracked astrophotography with DSLR or mirrrorless cameras
+A react app to learn and help with untracked astrophotography with DSLR or mirrrorless cameras.